zachmccabe/zachmccabe.github.io/ntk.md

 ---

-Updated: {% include print_update %} • Hi, it's Zach.
+Updated: {% include print_update.html %} • Hi, it's Zach.
 I *really* want this site to work for you.
 Even if you're on an old phone.
 Even when you're standing outside an airport waiting for the bus.
 Even when the library wi-fi is slow as hell.

 Send your feedback, ideas or questions to me: [hello@zachmccabe.com](mailto:hello@zachmccabe.com)